What You’ll Learn in This Article

 As the plant progresses from the vegetative stage to the flowering phase, the nutrient requirements change.
-The amount and ratios of the primary macronutrients nitrogen, phosphorus, and potassium (commonly referred to as N-P-K on soil and nutrient packaging) have the biggest influence on the growth of your plant.
-Cannabis uses a lot of nitrogen during the vegetative phase for the growth of lush green leaves packed with chlorophyll and uses relatively lower amounts of phosphorus and potassium.
+The amounts and ratios of the primary macronutrients nitrogen, phosphorus, and potassium (commonly referred to as N-P-K on soil and nutrient packaging) have the biggest influence on the growth of your plant.
+Cannabis uses a lot of nitrogen during the vegetative phase for the growth of lush green leaves packed with chlorophyll, and uses relatively lower amounts of phosphorus and potassium.

 Flowering nutrients contain much lower levels of nitrogen and higher levels of phosphorus and potassium.
 Phosphorus is primarily responsible for root and flower production whereas potassium improves the overall functions of the plant and aids in getting water into and out of cells.
 It is important to pay attention to this when switching plants from the vegetative stage to the flowering phase and this is also why different nutrient formulations are sold for either vegetative growth or flowering growth.